kaplana/cos126webv2/content/assignments/functions.md

     // Returns a new array that changes the speed of a[] by a factor of alpha. public static double[] changeSpeed(double[] a, double alpha)

-    // Creates an audio collage and plays it on standard audio.
+    // Creates an audio collage and plays it on standard audio;
-    // See below for the requirements.
-    public static void main(String[] args)
+    // Requirements specified in the assignment specification. public static void main(String[] args)

 }